 When bone height or width is a treatment issue, onlay bone grafts are commonly used.
-In some periodontitis treatment cases, chin block grafts (self-donated chin bone) or ramus grafts (bone segments removed from posterior area of the lower jaw) are used with great success.
+In some periodontitis treatment cases, chin block grafts (self-donated chin bone) or ramus grafts (bone segments removed from the posterior area of the lower jaw) are used with great success.

 Areas of the chin bone from which bone is extracted are known to regenerate very, very quickly and provide what our oral surgeon considers to be the healthiest and best source of augmentation material.

 Complications involving the sinus tissues often arise from dental treatments associated with the upper arch, especially extractions and/or dental implant procedures.
 When diagnostic data hint at a possible sinus tissue complication, a routine sinus lift procedure is performed.
 Grafting materials are moved into the site, which later heals into increased bone height between the sinus cavity and bone area of the planned implant device.

 In situations where the implant has already been placed, a surgical point of entry can be made elsewhere, in many cases, to create the needed bone without disturbing the implant.
 Ideally, maxillary (upper jaw) implant sites should be evaluated closely for possible sinus cavity complications.

 Dr. Nazarian uses this advanced bone modification procedure that restores hope for patients who have been told they have no bone left.

 Thin ridges that exist on either jawbone, as a result of long-term denture use or an extended history of multiple untreated tooth extractions, can be treated with grafting procedures that split the existing bone.
 Specialized grafting products can then be injected or manually packed into the area of interest with great accuracy.